-I have been wanting to make this article for a while now, as a follow up to my Collectables article.
+I have wanted to make this article for a while now as a follow-up to my Collectables article.
 But with the recent update to that one, and with my own items for this year coming along nicely, I finally pulled the trigger and started writing this article.
 What is this article exactly?
 Well, it lists the many different parts of the community that you can support financially and get something in return for.
 Not all resources on this list provide a benefit, but your support to them will be appreciated regardless.
 This community is not getting a lot of love from the publisher, so the fans have to build and maintain the community itself.
-Your support helps resources like card search engines and online deckbuilders to keep the lights on, and upgrade their systems.
+Your support helps resources like card search engines and online deckbuilders to keep the lights on and upgrade their systems.
 It also allows blogs and podcasts to continue their efforts on covering the game with frequent posts and episodes.

 Cardboard of the Rings: https://www.patreon.com/cardboardoftherings

 First on the list doesn’t really need an introduction, as Cardboard of the Rings has been around for almost 10 years now and has produced over 170 episodes since then.
-They are also known for their annual Special Listener event where they present their special swag that the Patreon supporters helped funding.
-Supporting COTR helps to keep the show running and to fund the yearly swag and shipping.
+They are also known for their annual Special Listener event, where they present their special swag that the Patreon supporters helped funding.
+Supporting COTR helps keep the show running and funds the yearly swag and shipping.
 The podcast does have a cut-off date each year for when people must have subscribed at at least the $5 tier in order to get the swag.
-Unfortunately, that cut-off date is usually in February, so I fear that you are no longer eligable to receive the loot for this year.
+Unfortunately, that cut-off date is usually in February, so I fear that you are no longer eligible to receive the loot for this year.
 However, subscribing to the show can earn you other rewards, which includes getting Seastan to build a deck for you.
 You can also record your own intro and get kept in touch with newsletters and polls.
-This is one of the best funded creators for the game, so you will join many people in making sure that this podcast keeps the lights on.
+This is one of the best-funded creators for the game, so you will join many people in making sure that this podcast keeps the lights on.

 For a complete overview of the swag up to 2020, see this link.
-There are only a handful of people with all of the items, so a slideshow like this helps with getting a complete picture of their items.
-They range from shotglasses to playmats.
+There are only a handful of people with all of the items, so a slideshow like this helps get a complete picture of their items.
+They range from shot glasses to playmats.
 This year they will even be making 3 different items that will be useful to players in their games.
 Items are also often joined with stickers or magnets when handed out or shipped.
-Like I mentioned, they usually have a cut-off date for the swag in February, so due to schedulling issues, you can no longer earn the swag from them after reading this article, but there is a small chance that you can win the swag in raffles at Con of the Rings or during give-aways on the podcast.
-The swag will not be sold by the team, so the only way to secure a set for yourself is to pledge at least $5 per month for at least 6 months before the release of the items.
+Like I mentioned, they usually have a cut-off date for the swag in February.
+So due to scheduling issues, you can no longer earn the swag from them after reading this article, but there is a small chance that you can win the swag in raffles at Con of the Rings or during give-aways on the podcast.
+The swag will not be sold by the team.
+So the only way to secure a set for yourself is to pledge at least $5 per month for at least 6 months before the release of the items.

 Card Talk: https://www.patreon.com/cardtalk2018